-Another option for your first days is to find accommodation in a Bed & Breakfast.
-This accommodation is usually offered by home owners through websites like BBCanada and AirBnB, with cost ranging from \$35 up to \$100 per night.
-The services vary.
+Another option for your first days is to find short-term home rental.
+This accommodation is usually offered by homeowners through websites like VRBO and AirBnB.
+The costs and services vary, but some would include cooking facilities.

-Settling in Brandon
+Settling in Manitoba